 3. Spreadsheets

-Mastering how to calculate employee working hours in Excel or an employee working hours calculator for Excel or Google Sheets is also a good choice for startups, which have just begun doing business.
+Mastering how to calculate employee working hours in Excel or an employee working hours calculator for Excel or Google Sheets is also a good choice for startups that have just begun doing business.
 Here, you can get some level of flexibility with:

 That is, if you know how to create one.
-Otherwise, good luck, memorising all the essential Excel formulas.
+Otherwise, good luck, memorizing all the essential Excel formulas.

 Pros: